If you wish to have your conference announcement listed here, contact Jon Wilson at email@example.com.

 [ AAS ANNUAL CONFERENCE | AAS REGIONAL CONFERENCES ]

 ENVIRONMENT, DIS/LOCATION AND CULTURAL SPACE

 The University of Auckland this year hosts the twentieth conference of the New Zealand Asian Studies Society.
-Panels and papers which respond to the theme are particularly invited and will be considered for publication, but the conference will cover the full range of disciplinary and area studies approaches to East, Southeast and South Asia and all paper and panel proposals will be given full consideration.
+The conference will cover the full range of disciplinary and area studies approaches to East, Southeast and South Asia.

 Keynote speakers: Geremie Barmé (Australian National University),

 Amita Bhaviskar (Institute of Economic Growth, New Delhi),